This week I’ve got a massive post on picking a laptop for FL Studio (and in most ways – music production in general).

 How each processor is valued, especially below that line, depends more and more on their single core performance.
 For that I’ll use mobile processor list sorted by their score in Cinebench x64 using 1 core.

-Updated on July 28th.
 On social media I got a good question: “How these benchmarks scale up in real life FL Studio performance?“.
 I was given a personal example – a reader had a laptop with processor of ~4100 on Passmark benchmark page.
 And he wanted to upgrade it to a laptop having a processor with a score of ~8100.
 The simple question is, what performance gains would be realistic?
-As in, if right now the project runs at 100% – how would it run in the new laptop?
+As in, if right now the project runs at 100% – how would it run on the new laptop?

 I love these types of questions as they help to apply all seemingly abstract benchmarks to clear real-life scenario.
 So this was my answer: